 The FMJ is the most common type of ammunition because of the relative ease of manufacturing and significantly lower materials cost than other types of bullets.
 By looking at popular ammo type listings, we can easily see that FMJ rounds are the top 10 selling cartridges.
 Well, except for the .22 LRN but that is pretty much used for the same purpose.
 It is the least expensive cartridge to manufacture and acquire and is ideally best suited for target practice.
 The standard weights of FMJ target ammo in .223/5.56 are 55 and 62 grain, which are significant.

 The lighter grain bullets are best suited in conjunction with higher rates of barrel twist like 1:8 and 1:9.
-The lowest common twist rate is 1:7, which also happens to be the M4 and M16-A2/A4 standard, and is most commonly used in conjunction with the heavier 62gr.
+The lowest common twist rate is 1:7, which also happens to be the M4 and M16-A2/A4 standard.
+It is most commonly used in conjunction with the heavier 62gr.
 M855 ‘green tip’ cartridge.

 Hollow Points (HP)